pokt-network/pocket-network-protocol/utility/README.md

 }
 ```

-A Servicer can only start providing service once it is registered: the StakeMsg has been validated, included in the subsequent block, and the World State has been updated.

 #### 3.2.2 Network SLA (Service Level Agreement)

 Servicers are paid proportionally to how well their Relay responses meet the standards of the Network SLA.
-A `Relay` is an abstraction of a request/response cycle with additional security guarantees further discssed in section TODO.
+A `Relay` is an abstraction of a request/response cycle with additional security guarantees when interacting with Web3 resources.
 The quality of a service is measured by:

 1. **Availability**: The Servicer's uptime
-2. **Data Accuracy**: The integrity of the Servicer's response
-3. **Latency**: The Round-Trip-Time (RTT) of the the Servicer's response relative to when the request was sent
+2. **Latency**: The Round-Trip-Time (RTT) of the the Servicer's response relative to when the request was sent
+3. **Data Accuracy**: The integrity of the Servicer's response

 #### 3.2.3 Report Cards & Test Scores